finmoorhouse/hti/src/episodes/78-jacob-trefethen.md

 He tweets as [@jacobtref](https://twitter.com/JacobTref/) and blogs about science at [blog.jacobtrefethen.com](https://blog.jacobtrefethen.com/).

-{% cloudImage 'jacob' 'Jacob Trefethen' %}
+{% cloudImage 'jacob-2' 'Jacob Trefethen' %}

 In this episode we talk about: